 In a stunning set of recent communications to clergy sexual abuse survivors, a Diocese of Buffalo priest reveals a disturbing culture Jesus warned us about in his parable of the Good Samaritan.
 Diocesan whistleblower, Siobhan O’Connor, weighs in.

-In the midst of this catastrophic situation of the Diocese of Buffalo–brought on by our bishops–you’d think the very laity specifically chosen by our bishops to advise them would be open to humbly reassess their ministry, challenge their previous assumptions about these men, knock off that obsequious deference to those guys and hold them accountable.
+Jennifer Kane is the featured guest in this podcast.
+In the midst of this catastrophic situation of the Diocese of Buffalo–brought on by our bishops who botched clergy sexual abuse reports–you’d think the very laity specifically chosen by our bishops to advise them would be open to humbly reassess their ministry, challenge their previous assumptions about these men, knock off their obsequious deference to those guys and hold them accountable.
 Such laity are not above scrutiny, especially when our safety is at stake and lives and souls have been destroyed.
 Time to have that adult conversation.
 That's what this national podcast attempts.

 A parish council stepped up to the plate to do the right thing.
 A small but significant step by laity to share in the co-responsibility of directing the Diocese of Buffalo toward Truth & healing for survivors.
 We were groomed to accept DOB narratives for too long.
 Time to take back our Church.
 Check out this WKBW-TV report from Charlie Specht.
 (Click title to read more...)